John Roosevelt (politician): Slavery

 Johannes Roosevelt's slave, Quack, was one of the accused conspirators in the alleged slave rebellion that terrified New York City in 1741.
 He was convicted of setting fire to Fort George and executed by being burned at the stake.

 Personal life

 Johannes married Heyltje Sjoerts (Shourd) (1688–1752) on September 25, 1708, at the Reformed Dutch Church of New York.
-She was the daughter of Olvert Sjoerts (1661-1710), who was born in The Netherlands and emigrated to New Netherlands.
+She was the daughter of Olvert Sjoerts (1661–1710), who was born in the Netherlands and emigrated to New Netherland.
 Johannes and Heyltje had eleven children: